StatGenPRD/GDCgtx/HowToRun.md

 See the example file [here](https://github.com/StatGenPRD/GDCgtx/blob/master/input/demo.txt).

 ### <a name="pheno">Pheno.txt</a>
 This file contains all the remaining subject-level values that will be used as covariates or endpoints in your model statements.
 These values will be read as-is so, any derivations or transformations should occur before they are put in this file unless you are comfortable with R syntax and can define using the ```fun``` column in [variables.txt](#variables).
 It must contain ```USUBJID```.
+Note, Eigenvectors (PCs) are not specified here, they are specified in [config.txt](#config).

 See the example file [here](https://github.com/StatGenPRD/GDCgtx/blob/master/input/Pheno.txt).